About the Journal

 Title of Journal: DELSU Journal of Niger Delta Studies

-Publishers: Centre for Journal of Niger Delta Studies, Delta State University, Abraka
+Publishers: Centre for Niger Delta Studies (CENDS), Delta State University, Abraka

 Founding Date: 2025